father and child

 If you or an ex-spouse moves, your existing parenting arrangement may need to be altered.
 This may include major changes in parenting time to account for the relocation.
 This can be particularly challenging if you or your spouse moves out of Colorado.
 As always, a child's best interests are the priority when a parent relocates.

-The Dadvocates will help develop a parenting arrangement that protects your child's best interests as well as yours.
+The Dadvocates based in Denver will help develop a parenting arrangement that protects your child's best interests as well as yours.
 Our family law attorneys believe in maintaining a strong and meaningful bond between children and their fathers.

 Dads Have Rights Protect Your Relationship with Your Child